Correlation Between Dover and Cummins

 Pair Trading with Dover and Cummins

 The main advantage of trading using opposite Dover and Cummins positions is that it hedges away some unsystematic risk.
 Because of two separate transactions, even if Dover position performs unexpectedly, Cummins can make up some of the losses.
 Pair trading also minimizes risk from directional movements in the market.
 For example, if an entire industry or sector drops because of unexpected headlines, the short position in Cummins will offset losses from the drop in Cummins' long position.The idea behind Dover and Cummins pairs trading is to make the combined position market-neutral, meaning the overall market's direction will not affect its win or loss (or potential downside or upside).
 This can be achieved by designing a pairs trade with two highly correlated stocks or equities that operate in a similar space or sector, making it possible to obtain profits through simple and relatively low-risk investment.Check out your portfolio center.Note that this page's information should be used as a complementary analysis to find the right mix of equity instruments to add to your existing portfolios or create a brand new portfolio.
-You can also try the Bonds Directory module to find actively traded corporate debentures issued by US companies.
+You can also try the Portfolio Comparator module to compare the composition, asset allocations and performance of any two portfolios in your account.

 Other Complementary Tools